Trinity Center's Pelican House Retreat Center

 Pelican House Facilities

-The Pelican House building can accommodate up to 10 retreatants plus two hosts / retreat leaders.
+The Pelican House building can accommodate up to 12 guests.
 The individual sleeping rooms have one or two single beds, a small desk and dresser.
-Three in-home style bathrooms are shared.
+Four in-home style bathrooms are shared.
 The facility has a common living area, which can be used as a casual meeting space, and a kitchenette with refrigerator, coffee maker and microwave (meals are served in the Trinity Center dining room).
-An oratory looks out over the ocean and can be used both for meditation and services.
+The oratory can be used both for meditation and services.
 One of the finest features of Pelican House is the cupola at the top of the house, with superb views over the ocean, eminently suited for solitary meditation.
 This cupola is accessed by way of a spiral stairway, making it the only area not accessible to persons with physical handicaps.
-There are two outside porches: one screened and one open.
+There are three outside porches: one screened and two open.
 Adjacent to Pelican House is the Prayer Garden and a pathway through the maritime forest with the Stations of the Cross.

 Pelican House Small Group Retreats